AndieWill510/tinydoor/Options/004-the-first-mercy.md

 ## Doorway

-Now we take the saxophone story out of the band room and hand it to the reader as a concept.
+Now we take the saxophone story out of the band room and hand it to you, the reader, as a concept.

 The first mercy is not what happened to me.